-Consideration will not usually be given where a motorist claims to have been unavoidably detained preventing them from returning to their vehicle before the paid for time had expired (e.g. stuck in a queue).
+Unavoidably detained - consideration will not usually be given where a motorist claims to have been unavoidably detained preventing them from returning to their vehicle before the paid for time had expired (e.g. stuck in a queue).
 The law now allows for a 10 minute grace period after expiry of paid for time.
+Only in exceptional cases will consideration to cancelling the PCN be given.